-Fire pits vary in terms of their fuel source, and in this aspect, there are three main types of fire pits.
+There are three main types of fire pits, which vary in terms of their fuel source.
 Being familiar with all three types can help you determine which one you need, and make the selecting process a whole lot easier.

 Wood Burning FirePits

-These are the most common and popular types of fire pits.
+This is the most common and popular type.
 They tend to be cheaper than the other varieties and are also the most readily available, and easiest to set up and use.
-In addition, they also create the biggest, brightest, and hottest fires out of all other varieties of fire pits.
-If you’re looking for the bright and cheery comfort of a crackling bonfire, this is the fire pit for you.
+In addition, they also create the biggest, brightest, and hottest fires out of all other variants.
+If you’re looking for the bright and cheery comfort of a crackling bonfire, this is the device for you.

-While they are obviously the most authentic type of fire pit, the wood burning variety can have its drawbacks.
+While they are obviously the most authentic type, the wood burning variety can have its drawbacks.
 Starting a fire in a wood burning fire pit takes time and effort, and you will, additionally, need to look into purchasing and storing wood.
 Ashes will also need to be disposed of at the end of every use.

 Propane fire pits

-These fire pits are fueled by propane gas tanks, and the best thing about them is that you can have a fire going with a simple push of a button, and the intensity of the fire is easily controllable – definitely less labor-intensive than wood-burning models.
+These are fueled by propane gas tanks, and the best thing about them is that you can have flames going with a simple push of a button, and their intensity can be controlled easily – definitely less labor-intensive than wood-burning models.
 Since no wood is involved, there are also no messes or ash, and no resulting clean-up.